Ericsson/ecchronos/docs/autogenerated/ECCTOOL.md

 ### --local
 Run repair for the local node only, i.e repair will only be performed for the ranges that the local node is a replica for.

+### --incremental
+Run the repair as an incremental repair

 ### -k &lt;keyspace&gt;, --keyspace &lt;keyspace&gt;